yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 As we release regularly, there will of course be other release issues throughout the year.
 These are NOT long term support releases.
 These releases offer new capability and are designed to appeal to teams who want the latest capability as soon as it lands.
 This capability will be subsumed into the next LTS release, however.

-These releases are supported, but the support window is small - they are supported only until the next release comes out and supersedes it.
+These releases are supported, but the support windows is small - they are supported only until the next release comes out and supersedes it.
 So if you want stabilty and regular patching then LTS releases are for you.

-## Major / Minor / Patch - How Do We Decide?
+## Major / Minor ?
+Patch - How Do We Decide?

-We know that an LTS release which has a major semantic version update is not a desirable practice.
+We know that an LTS release which has a major semantic version is not a desirable practice.

 So, we will always endeavour to avoid shipping major versions, especially major versions as LTS releases.
 However, sometimes it is unavoidable and we have to ship a major version.

-Our first commitment to you is to make our definitions of major / minor / patch transparent.
+Our first commitment to you is to make our definitions of major / minor / patch transparent:

 ### Major Version

 The major version is designated as X.0 and is defined by one or more of the following:

 1. Breaking changes to Tyk Gateway or Tyk Dashboard APIs.
-Tyk APIs include not just the endpoints, but also return error codes and messages, logging details - basically anything where a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.
+Tyk APIs include not just the endpoints, but also return error codes and messages, logging details - basically anything were a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.
 2. Deprecation of existing functionality or engines that breaks a key business process.
 3. Breaking plugin compiler for customer Go plugins after plugins have been recompiled.
 4. Crypto deprecations.